 At risk of sounding self-congratulatory, my note, written nearly 7 years ago, could almost be described as prophetic.
 What, you think prophesies can only be found in the Old Testament?
 Pfft.

-Honestly, what is the actual difference between the couple just indicted for scamming versus organized religious groups who run ticketed miracle healing events (or if not ticketed would involve handing round a voluntary donation bag for believers).
+Honestly, what is the actual difference between the couple just indicted for scamming versus organized religious groups who run ticketed miracle healing events (or if not ticketed would involve handing round a bag for, mind you, voluntary donations).
 Are we saying that as long as there are enough suckers believing the same manure, the same stinking pile of excrement suddenly ceases to be a scam and transcends into hallowed grounds.
 Or are we saying that as long as the persons peddling said manure "honestly believe" in the holy or magical properties of the goods being sold, it is not a scam?
 If so, would it then be a defence for the couple to state that they hold bona fide belief in their talismans?

 The running theme, as always, is that religion has been unjustly and undeservedly placed on an unassailable pedestal.